-The Organic Farmer is an independent magazine for the East African farming to icipe advised to dip their animals regularly to keep away ticks and to vaccinate them against ECF.
+The breed has experienced challenges in adapting in Kenya mainly because it easily gets tick borne diseases like East Coast Fever (ECF).
+Farmers are advised to dip their animals regularly to keep away ticks and to vaccinate them against ECF.
 Charolais cattle also do not tolerate heat well and thus are more suitable for cool areas with quality fodder throughout the year.
 Farmers who have reared this breed say the percentage of bone to meat in this breed is higher than most other breeds such as Hereford.
-This trait is transferred when crossbred.
+This trait is transferred when cross-bred.